MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/component-updates/Winlogon-Automatic-Restart-Sign-On--ARSO-.md

 #### User must change password at next login

-User login can enter a blocked state when password change at next login is required.
-This can be detected prior to restart in most cases, but not all (for example, password expiry can be reached between shutdown and next login.
+User logon can enter a blocked state when password change at next logon is required.
+This can be detected prior to restart in most cases, but not all (for example, password expiry can be reached between shutdown and next login.)

 #### User account disabled

 An existing user session can be maintained even if disabled.
-Restart for an account that is disabled can be detected locally in most cases in advance, depending on gp it may not be for domain accounts (some domain cached login scenarios work even if account is disabled on DC.)
+Restart for an account that's disabled can be detected locally in most cases in advance; depending on gp it may not be for domain accounts (some domain cached login scenarios work even if account is disabled on DC.)

-### Logon hours and parental controls
+#### Logon hours and Parental Controls

-The Logon Hours and parental controls can prohibit a new user session from being created.
-If a restart were to occur during this window, the user would not be permitted to login.
-There is additional policy that causes lock or logout as a compliance action.
-The status of an Autologon configuration attempt is logged.
+Logon Hours and Parental Controls can prohibit a new user session from being created.
+If a restart were to occur during this window, the user is prevented from login.
+There's additional policy that causes lock or logout as a compliance action.
+This could be problematic for many child user cases where account lockdown can occur between bedtime and morning, particularly if the maintenance window is commonly set during this time.

 ## Security details